tweag/rules_nixpkgs/toolchains/cc/README.md

 <p>

 optional, list of string, Extra flags to pass when calling Nix.
-Subject to location expansion, any instance of `$(location LABEL)` will be replaced by the path to the file ferenced by `LABEL` relative to the workspace root.
+See `nixopts` attribute to `nixpkgs_package` for further details.

 </p>
 </td>